New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: MONS Instrument

 There are two types of primary data products produced by the MONS instrument that define what type of neutron was detected \cite{Maurice2011}.
 Category 1 events (thermal, epithermal) are defined by a prompt interaction with an energy between 40~keVee and 630~keVee that is not followed by a delayed interaction within 25.6~$\mu$s.
 Category 2 events (fast) are defined as a similar prompt pulse with an expanded energy range of 40~keVee to 2.55~MeVee followed by a delayed pulse with an energy between 40~keVee and 630~keVee within a 25.6~$\mu$s window.
 For both Category 1 and Category 2 events, only one or two prisms can detect the event, otherwise the event is thrown away.
 Prompt events with an energy greater than 2.55~MeVee are categorized as GCR events.

 Fast neutrons (Category 2 events) are defined as neutrons with an energy $>$0.7~MeV \cite{Maurice2011} and can be detected by all four prisms.
 Category 1 events can be split into thermal and epithermal neutrons based on prism.
 Prism 1 faces the nadir direction and is covered with a 0.69~mm thick cadmium sheet, which absorbs neutrons below $\sim$0.4 eV.
 Therefore, Category 1 events from this prism are epithermal neutrons (0.4~eV - 0.7~MeV).
 As noted in \cite{Maurice2011,Prettyman2009}, due to the geometry of the prisms there are small gaps in the cadmium coverage allowing Prism 1 some thermal neutron sensitivity.
-Thermal neutrons are detected by exploiting the Doppler filter technique \cite{Feldman1986}, which uses the fact that the spacecraft velocity (3.4~km/s) is faster than the velocity of thermal neutrons (1.9~km/s in the Mars atmosphere, corresponding to a thermal neutron energy of 0.019~eV).
+Thermal neutrons are detected by exploiting the Doppler filter technique \cite{Feldman1986}, which uses the fact that the spacecraft velocity (3.4~km/s) is faster than the velocity of thermal neutrons (most probable value of 1.9~km/s or 0.019 eV at Mars' atmosphere temperature).
 Prism 2 is forward facing along the direction of spacecraft motion, and therefore detects both thermal and epithermal neutrons.
 Prism 4 faces backwards along the direction of spacecraft motion, and therefore only neutrons that have a velocity higher than the spacecraft velocity can be detected.
 This corresponds to neutrons in the epithermal range with an energy greater than 0.06 eV.
 Thermal neutron ($<$0.06~eV) rates are determined by subtracting the Prism 4 counting rate from the Prism 2 counting rate.
 Similarly, an alternate definition of epithermal neutrons (0.06~eV - 0.7 MeV) can be obtained from the Prism 4 counting rates.
 Finally, Prism 3 is shielded from Mars and therefore should be a good proxy for the spacecraft background.
 The sides of the prisms are also covered in cadmium.